benjbuch/octo_waffle/part_10-working_with_tables.md

     table.

-Typically, if the table with your data is wider than long (if it is in the ‘wide’ format), it’s easy to encounter messy data.
-For example, `plate_1` is in one (of many possible) wide and messy formats: The parameter concentration is stored along the header row, not in a separate column.
+Typically, if the table with your data is wider than long (if it is in the ‘wide format’), it’s easy to encounter messy data.
+For example, `plate_1` is in one (of many possible) wide and messy formats: The concentration parameter is stored along the header row, not in a separate column.

-A tidyer wide format would look like that:
+A tidyer ‘wide format’ of the same data would look like that:

 |    replicate\_id    | concentration  | control | treatment\_A |
 | :-----------------: | :------------: | :-----: | :----------: |